 Banking and finance experts were, historically, not organised as a 'profession' in their own professional association.
 In the past, most banking and finance experts were employed or mandated by banks and financial institutions, their actions generally being attributable to these institutions.

-Outside of banks and financial institutions or securities services providers, the provision of independent investment advice is a 'regulated trade' under the Austrian Trade Commerce and Industry Regulation Act, requiring, inter alia, formal qualifications and a licence, as well as compulsory insurance (approximately €1.4 million per occurrence, respectively €2 million per year).
+Apart from banks and financial institutions or securities services providers, the provision of independent investment advice is a 'regulated trade' under the Austrian Trade Commerce and Industry Regulation Act, requiring, inter alia, formal qualifications and a licence, as well as compulsory insurance (approximately €1.4 million per occurrence or €2 million per year).

-The last decade has seen the development of a large body of case law regarding liability to customers and investors, with a strong focus on disclosure obligations.
-Austrian courts tend to protect those who want to invest but do not have access to necessary information before making a decision.10
+The past decade has seen the development of a large body of case law regarding liability to customers and investors, with a strong focus on disclosure obligations.
+Austrian courts tend to protect those who want to invest but do not have access to necessary information before making a decision.11

 In addition to general damages rules, Section 11 of Capital Market Act establishes a specific prospectus liability to compensate investors for disadvantages suffered in reliance on incorrect or incomplete information in a prospectus.
 The liability established by the Capital Market Act does not require an existing contract as it is based on the same principles as culpa in contrahendo, giving rise to pre-contractual obligations.
 In parallel, case law has developed 'civil-law prospectus liability' for incorrect or misleading information in marketing materials.